-Our Musical Director Kirsty Martin, is producing our new radio show – Vox Pop – on Brighton’s Radio Reverb.
-She is co-presenting with Brighton musical magician (and Hullabaloo member) Paul Diello and it features other Hullabaloo members, as well as chorally related guests each month.
+Our Musical Director Kirsty Martin, is producing our radio show – Vox Pop – on Brighton’s Radio Reverb.
+She is co-presenting with Brighton musical magician (and Hullabaloo member) Paul Diello and it features other Hullabaloo members, as well as international chorally related guests each month.

 Vox Pop is the choral champion of the local (and global, via online) airwaves.
 As well as presenting an eclectic mix tape of chorally inspired music each month, Kirsty and Paul explore – through historic, mythic, scientific, anthropological and philosophical portals – the why, how, what, when and where of unaccompanied song.